 - If you don’t tell us about all of your pre-existing medical conditions when you buy – we might not pay your claim.
 Full disclosure is really important!

-- There is a list of “general exclusions” for every policy.
+- Understand what travel insurance covers you for.
+There is a list of “general exclusions” for every policy.
 This means that if any of those apply – even if you meet all of the criteria for the event you are claiming for, your claim may be declined.
 It is always worth checking these exclusions before you buy – and before you go on holiday.
 Here’s a link to our PDS with the complete list of exclusions, aka what we don’t cover.

-- The bigger the benefits on offer, chances are the bigger the price you need to pay.
+- Ask yourself, what travel insurance do I need?
+The bigger the benefits on offer, chances are the bigger the price you need to pay.

 - The “easy option” is often more expensive.
 A tick box to ‘add insurance’ when you purchase your flights often costs a lot more, because you get charged for the agent, airline and/or website’s fee to sell or promote that brand of insurance.